ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 out-of-band way of knowing with absolute certainty that the inner traffic is congestion-controlled.

-If a client or proxy with a connection containing a UDP proxying request stream disables congestion control, it MUST NOT signal ECN support on that connection.
+If a client or UDP proxy with a connection containing a UDP proxying request stream disables congestion control, it MUST NOT signal ECN support on that connection.
 That is, it MUST mark all IP headers with the Not-ECT codepoint.
 It MAY continue to report ECN feedback via ACK_ECN frames, as the peer may not have disabled congestion control.

 When the protocol running over UDP that is being proxied uses loss recovery (e.g., {{QUIC}}), and the underlying HTTP connection runs over TCP, the proxied